jennomics/WorkflowPaper/figures/Screen Shot 2014-06-02 at 2.37.39 PM1/caption.md

-\label{fig:FIGURE_ID} -This is GOLD's (Genome OnLine Database) search page.
+\label{fig:GOLD} -This is GOLD's (Genome OnLine Database) search page.
 Enter the name of the organism you are interested in under project name.